 Within the last few decades, the United States went from raising livestock on traditional farms owned by farm families, to “producing” livestock in highly mechanized, industrial operations controlled by a handful of giant corporations.
-Indiana is home to nearly 2,000 of these industrial-scale animal factories known as concentrated animal feeding operations (“CAFOs”) and confined feeding operations (“CFOs”).
-CFOs warehouse at least 300 cattle, 600 swine, or 30,000 fowl whereas CAFOs, the largest factory farms, confine at least 1,000 cattle, 2,500 swine, or 100,000 fowl.
-Today, more than 85% of all livestock “produced” in Indiana come from CAFOs and CFOs.
+Indiana is home to nearly 2,000 of these industrial-scale animal factories known as concentrated animal feeding operations (“CAFOs,”) or factory farms.
+A CAFO warehouses at least 1,000 cattle, 2,500 swine, or 100,000 fowl in a confined space.
+Today, more than 85% of all livestock “produced” in Indiana come from factory farms.

 Indiana’s factory farms generate

 times the amount of animal waste produced by Indiana’s human population.

 of assessed stream miles are not suitable for recreational use because of E.coli contamination from animal waste.

 times greater than that of raw municipal sewage and is arguably more harmful than human waste.

 Factory Farm Waste

 Simply put, Indiana law does not adequately protect public health and the environment from factory farm waste.
 This is why HEC places education, citizen advocacy, and testifying in defense of rural communities as one of our top priorities!
 To that end, we have worked with a broad coalition of stakeholders in recent years to defeat dangerous bills that would have: further weakened Indiana’s regulation of factory farms; stripped local governments of their “Home Rule” authority to regulate factory farms; and given unprecedented special legal protections to factory farm operators to shield them from liability when they cause harm.
 Currently, we are working to pass the Farm System Reform Act, which would address the serious gaps in the regulation of factory farms and restore balance and fairness to farm policy.